MJH Foundation Board of Directors

 Jim Boyer, MD

-Jim is a Hematologist Oncology physician at Sentara Martha Jefferson Hematology and Medical Oncology Associates and has been practicing medicine for over 23 years.
+Jim is a Hematologist Oncology physician at Sentara Martha Jefferson Hematology and Medical Oncology Associates and has been practicing medicine for over 24 years.
 He is highly rated in 31 conditions with top areas of expertise in Familial Colorectal Cancer, Thrombocytopenia, Inflammatory Breast Cancer, and Breast Cancer.

 Betsy Greene

 Betsy taught high school biology and middle school science for over 20 years, retiring in 1995.
 She was a volunteer at INOVA Fairfax Hospital for 23 years and served on their Auxiliary Board.
-For the past ten years she has been an active member of The Women’s Committee of Martha Jefferson Hospital.
+For the past twelve years she has been an active member of The Women’s Committee of Martha Jefferson Hospital.
 Since 2013, Betsy and husband Jim have been residents of Westminster-Canterbury of the Blue Ridge.

 Janemarie King